ADVERTISEMENT

 Role of falling action in plot and character development

-Key Role of Falling Action
+Key Roles of Falling Action

-• Resolving conflicts: Loose ends are tied up, and conflicts are addressed, leading to a sense of closure.
+• Resolving conflicts: Loose ends are tied up and conflicts are addressed, leading to a sense of closure.

 • Reinforcing themes: The falling action can emphasize the story’s central themes and provide a final opportunity for the author to deliver their message.